Leonard514/CTF-Writeups/Pico-Gym/Pico2019/asm2.md

 print(flag)
 ```

 Running this Python code should be enough.
-From now on, I'll probably try to reconstruct assembly in another programming language if tracing is too difficult (as it is here).
+From now on, I'll probably try to reconstruct assembly in another programming language if tracing is too difficult (as it is here - who wants to count the number of iterations?).
 Don't forget to convert your decimal flag to hexadecimal at the end.